raine/aslak/README.md

 # aslak

-A dashboard that helps you find interesting content in your Slack workspace.
+A dashboard that helps discover interesting content in your Slack workspace.

 ![](https://raine.github.io/aslak/screenshot.png)